 - Manholes are provided on the plate floors for crew access.
 These holes are flange too, so as to reduce stress concentration.

 TYPE 2: DOUBLE BOTTOM, TRANSVERSELY FRAMED (Refer to the Figure 2)

 - This is used in ships of length less than 120 meters.
 (See how the length factor dominates over the type of framing used)

-- The bracket floors form the transverse stiffeners at every frame, and plate floors are used at every 3 to 4 frame spaces, or 1.8 meters intervals.
+- The bracket floors form the transverse stiffeners at every frame, and plate floors are used at every 3 to 4 frame space, or 1.8 meters intervals.

-- Intercostal girders or side girders, and plate floors will have lightening holes at regular intervals to reduce the structural weight, and will have manholes (flanged) to provide access.
+- Intercostal girders or side girders, and plate floors will have lightning holes at regular intervals to reduce the structural weight and will have manholes (flanged) to provide access.

-TYPE 3: DOUBLE BOTTOM, LONGITUDINALLY FRAMED (Refer to image)
+TYPE 3: DOUBLE BOTTOM, LONGITUDINALLY FRAMED (Refer to the image)

 - The prime stiffening members are longitudinally running bulb sections or angle sections.
 The stiffeners on the bottom plating are called outer bottom longitudinals, and those that stiffen the tank top plating are called tank top longitudinals.

 - The span of each longitudinal is equal to three of four frame spaces.
-That is, at each three or four frame, there would be a plate floor to support the longitudinal.
-A bracker floor is places at almost every frame, but it does not support the longitudinals.
+That is, at each three or four frames, there would be a plate floor to support the longitudinal.
+A bracker floor is placed at almost every frame, but it does not support the longitudinals.